joecritch/dev-terms/README.md

 ## brownfield

-A brownfield project is project where you've got to add new features on top of an old, possibly outdated technically, codebase.
+A brownfield project is a project where you've got to add new features on top of an old, possibly outdated technically, codebase.
 Opposite of [greenfield](#greenfield).

 ## deep dive